bernardofire/github-activities/README.rst

 Add the jQuery into your page, and then add the activities.js.
 You can use the jQuery from google API.
-Assuming that you have included the activities scripts in the same directory which is you page:
+Assuming that you have included the activities scripts in the same directory which is your page:

 ::